-Other news: I have now launched the FULL array of my Training Services.
-Including a Personalised Online Programs, Coaching and/or Diet Advice Package.
+follow Other news: I have now launched the FULL array of my Online Coaching Services.
 While I was away in the US, many of you will know I got to spend some invaluable time with Bret Contreras who taught me his Programming System.
 So I am very privileged to have this knowledge to apply to my programs.
 Anyway, feel free to check it out and ask any questions.

 - Goblet Squat to Press (20kg) (11, 10, 11) – I did this variation to reduce stress on my low back and pelvis, as other variations would be more increase the need for stability.